 What is CASL?

-CASL is the Canadian Anti-Spam Legislation that will be enforced starting on July 1, 2014.
+CASL is the Canadian Anti-Spam Legislation that went into effect on July 1, 2014.

 The legislation applies to anyone who makes use of commercial electronic messages.
 This means if you have an email address in your email marketing campaign that you suspect belongs to a Canadian, or if anyone opens your email in Canada, this law is applicable even if your business is based in the U.S. or any other country outside of Canada.

-We received a ton of questions from Canadian and U.S. businesses, wondering how the new legislation applies to them and what they should be doing to get ready.
+We received a ton of questions from Canadian and U.S. businesses, wondering how the new legislation applies to them and what they should be doing to be compliant.

 Here are answers to 10 of the most frequently asked CASL questions:

-2. Will Constant Contact be providing some kind of template we can send to our contacts to get express consent?
+2. Does Constant Contact be providing some kind of template we can send to our contacts to get express consent?

 Yes.
 We have developed a template that can be used to easily obtain reconfirmation from existing implied consent contacts.